FederatedAI/KubeFATE/docker-deploy/README.md

 The following steps illustrate how to generate necessary configuration files and deploy two parties on different hosts.

-Before deploying the FATE system, multiple parties should be defined in configuration file: `docker-deploy/parties.conf`.
+Before deploying the FATE system, multiple parties should be defined in the configuration file: `docker-deploy/parties.conf`.

 In the following sample of `docker-deploy/parties.conf` , two parities are specified by id as `10000` and `9999`.
 They are going to be deployed on hosts with IP addresses of *192.168.7.1* and *192.168.7.2*, respectively.